budimanjojo/home-cluster/README.md

 ## :handshake:&nbsp; Thanks

-A lot of inspiration for my cluster came from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)
+A lot of inspiration for my cluster came from this [awesome template](https://github.com/onedr0p/flux-cluster-template)
 ---

 ## Todo List